meenuraji/S11FINAL/README.md

 # S11FINAL

-Tried to make the assignment completly modular as possible
+Tried to make the assignment completely modular as possible

 Implemented OneCyclePolicy, CyclicLR, LrRangeTest